 In cases of neglect you will notice such signs as weight loss, dehydration, malnutrition, bed sores, dirty living conditions (watch for unusual odors), poor clothing or covering, and desertion.
 Again, marked changes in personality are always a red flag.

 Nobody wants to think about sexual abuse.
 It may be the most horrific kind of abuse to imagine.
 Whenever a healthcare worker or staff has contact with an elderly person that occurs without consent, from actual sex acts to forcing the viewing of pornography, this can be sexual abuse.

 If the elder complains of pain around their sex organs or breasts, displays bruises or tearing in these areas, has unexplained incidents of infections or disease, or has underclothes that are torn, stained or bloody, these may be physical signs of sexual abuse.
 The caregiver’s refusal to let you be alone with the elder or marked changes in the senior’s personality are also signs.

 What to Do

 If you think your loved one in a senior care facility has been the victim of abuse, you have options.
 Report the suspected behavior immediately, and do what you can to remove your loved one from the source of the abuse.
 Next, call a qualified elder abuse attorney.
 This is a vital step not only in getting compensation for the injuries suffered, but in protecting your loved ones from further harm.
-Read more about nursing home abuse, and call us today for a free, no-obligation consultation about your case or complete our contact form.
+Call us today for a free, no-obligation consultation about your case or complete our contact form.